-Finally, school and district leaders must assist principals and special education and intervention staff to build thoughtful schedules in accordance with best practices.
+Finally, school and district leaders must assist principals and special education and intervention staff in building thoughtful schedules in accordance with best practices.
 Too often, the master building schedule forces teachers to pull students from core instruction in reading or math, prevents grouping of students with like needs, or demands attendance at too many meetings.

 Scheduling is both an art and a science, and effective scheduling is key to ensuring that student needs are best met.
 There is no reason to believe every teacher or principal is an expert scheduler; even if they are, their schedule is impacted by dozens of other people’s schedules, so efficient and effective schedules cannot be built in a vacuum.
 Coordinated scheduling is essential to ensure that time is being used most effectively.